 d.
 For by the works of the law no flesh shall be justified: Here, Paul emphasized the point in the strongest way possible.
 No flesh – not Gentile, not Jewish, not anyone – will be considered right before God by the works of the law.

 i.
-Lightfoot on for by the works of the law no flesh shall be justified: "The words are therefore to be regarded as a free citation of Psalm 143:2."
-(For in Your sight no one living in righteous).
+Lightfoot on for by the works of the law no flesh shall be justified: “The words are therefore to be regarded as a free citation of Psalm 143:2.”
+(For in Your sight no one living is righteous).

 ii.
 “The scholastics explain the way of salvation in this manner.
 When a person happens to perform a good deed, God accepts it and as a reward for the good deed God pours charity into that person.
 They call it ‘charity infused.’
 This charity is supposed to remain in the heart.
 They get wild when they are told that this quality of the heart cannot justify a person.”
 (Luther)

 iii.
 Since this is true, it is plain to see how foolish and wrong it was for Peter to separate from these Gentile Christians because they had not put themselves under the Law of Moses.
 Because by the works of the law no flesh shall be justified, then what difference does it make if a Gentile is circumcised according to the Law of Moses?
 What difference does it make if a Gentile keeps a kosher table?
 All that matters is their faith in Christ, because that is how we are made right before God.

 3. (17-18) Paul answers the main objection against the truth that we are made right before God by faith in Jesus and not by works of the law.

 “But if, while we seek to be justified by Christ, we ourselves also are found sinners, is Christ therefore a minister of sin?
 Certainly not!
 For if I build again those things which I destroyed, I make myself a transgressor.”